ajrcarey/pdfium-render/README.md

 _Note: upcoming release 0.9.0 will remove all deprecated items.
 For a complete list of deprecated items, see <https://github.com/ajrcarey/pdfium-render/issues/36>._

+Release 0.8.21 adds the `PdfFormFieldText::set_value()` function for setting the values of text form fields, thanks to an excellent contribution from <https://github.com/liammcdermott>.
+A new `examples/fill_form_field.rs` example demonstrates the new functionality.

 Release 0.8.20 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each